SandraRumer/BC-BOT-repository/README ProhibitedDice.md

 * ...
 * 0.9.0.0 Release by Player and storing is added
 * 0.9.0.1 Bugfixes
 * 0.9.1.0 improved code with KI Improvments
-* 0.9.1.1 bugfix of code with KI Improvments
+* 0.9.1.1 bugfix of code with KI Improvments (public beta test, crashed)
+* 0.9.1.2 further bugfix

 reported  errors: